For You (Selena Gomez album): Commercial performance

 The album was released to a minimal amount of promo, excluding a performance of "The Heart Wants What It Wants" at the American Music Awards of 2014.
 Initial estimations saw For You selling 15,000 copies for its first week, though these numbers slightly increased as the week went on.
 The album debuted at number twenty-four on the Billboard 200 with first week sales of 35,506 equivalent album units.
 The album sold 17,139 copies in its first week.
 During its second week of release, the album fell to number forty four on the chart; it once more fell to number fifty two the following week, remaining there for two weeks.
 The album rose to number thirty nine the next week, aided in part to the ongoing success of the project's lead single.
 For You rose once more to number thirty one for its sixth week, with a total of 18,000 equivalent album units sold for the week.
 Billboard reported that 60% of these units were from "The Heart Wants What It Wants", with For You selling 7,200 copies for the week.
 The album rose once more to number twenty nine in its seventh week, though declined down the chart in subsequent weeks.

-For You went on to spend a total of eighteen weeks on the Billboard 200 chart, the lowest of her album thus far.
+For You went on to spend a total of eighteen weeks on the Billboard 200 chart, the lowest of her albums thus far.
 The album has sold 89,000 copies in the United States as of July 2015, according to Billboard.
 Despite the minor success of For You in the United States, it failed to achieve much success outside of the country.
 Initial reports claimed that the album would reach the top forty in the United Kingdom, becoming her fifth album to do so.
 Despite this, the album entered the chart at number sixty four, marking her lowest charting effort in the country to date.
 The album fell out of the top seventy five the following week, and failed to re-enter.
 The album fared similarly in Ireland, debuting and peaking at number ninety five in the country.
 For You had minor success in territories such as Italy, Norway, and Spain, reaching the lower part of the top forty in each country.
 The album went on to sell over 20,000 copies in Brazil, earning it a gold certification in the country.
 This serves as the album's only certification worldwide.
 The album has sold over 100,000 copies worldwide since it was released.